Brexit has caused much uncertainty for organic farmers and growers, manufacturers and traders.

 For changes to labelling, please view our labelling pages.

-Nothing will change to the Soil Association organic standards post-Brexit and we will continue to maintain our existing high standards.
+The Soil Association organic standards continue to maintain our existing high standards post-Brexit.

-All UK certifiers will continue to certify UK organic businesses for UK trade.
+All UK certifiers continue to certify UK organic businesses for UK trade.

 New UK organic food & farming statutory instruments have now been passed into law, ready to become regulation after Brexit.
 In anticipation of continued access to EU market these will remain closely aligned with existing EC organic regulations.